mnishiguchi/About-Me/README.md

 # Masatoshi Nishiguchi's personal website

-- This is a single page website of my personal profile, powered by AngularJS.
+- This is a simple single-page app of my personal profile.
 - Demo: http://mnishiguchi.bitballoon.com/

 ==